tomwilusz/lord-icon-element/README.md

 ## Examples

-Download our repository.
-To build and preview our examples yourself, run:
+Download our repository, to build and preview animated icons usage examples by yourself, run:

 ```bash
 npm i